DeepFriedSeagull/googletasks2trello/README.md

 	* Got to https://trello.com/app-key and generate a trello API KEY and change it below (TRELLO_API_KEY)
 	* On the same page, generate a token and change it below (TRELLO_TOKEN)

-* Execute the following script (python googletasks2trello.py) multiple times and follow the printed instructions
+* Execute the following script (python googletasks2trello.py) multiple times and follow the printed instructions (it will ask you to modify it with different IDs)

 Enjoy!